 What is a fetal neck mass?

-A fetal neck mass is a condition where there is an abnormal growth in the neck of the fetus.
-Most neck masses are harmless and can be managed after a normal pregnancy and delivery.
+A fetal neck mass is a condition where there is an abnormal growth in the neck.
+Most neck masses can be managed after a normal pregnancy and delivery.

-They become a problem when the growth starts to distort the anatomy of the neck.
+They become a problem when the growth starts to change the anatomy of the neck.
 The mass can become so large that the esophagus and airway may be blocked.
-If the esophagus, which connects the mouth to the stomach, is blocked then the baby cannot swallow amniotic fluid.
+If the esophagus, which connects the mouth to the stomach, is blocked then the baby cannot swallow normally.
 This can lead to polyhydramnios (too much amniotic fluid), which can cause pre-term labor.
 Blockage of the airway can prevent the baby from breathing at birth, which is a life-threatening problem.

 What causes a fetal neck mass?

 Fetal neck masses are rare and usually there is not a genetic cause.
-The most common type of fetal neck mass is a cystic hygroma, also known as a cervical lymphatic malformation or lymphangioma.
+The most common type of fetal neck mass is a Cystic Hygroma, also known as a Cervical Lymphatic Malformation or Lymphangioma.
 This is caused by an abnormality in the development of the lymphatic channels in the neck.
-When one of the main channels becomes blocked other channels become dilated and distorted, and a cystic mass filled with lymphatic fluid develops.
+Lymphatic fluid (or lymph) is the fluid in between cells; not in the cells and not in the blood vessels.
+The lymph collects in channels (much thinner than blood vessels) and drains ultimately in the heart.
+When one of the main channels becomes blocked other channels become dilated and distorted, and a cystic mass filled with lymph develops.
 This type of fluid-filled cyst can distort the neck anatomy, causing the esophagus or airway to be blocked.

-A cervical teratoma is another, more rare, kind of neck mass.
-This is usually a non-cancerous tumor caused when reproductive cells become abnormally located in the neck and begin to grow irregularly.
+A Cervical Teratoma is another, rarer, kind of neck mass.
+This is usually a non-cancerous tumor caused when reproductive cells become abnormally located in the neck and begin to grow.
 Teratomas form a solid tumor created by a variety of different cells.
 Although the neck masses form differently, the prenatal treatment is similar.

 How is a fetal neck mass diagnosed and evaluated?

-- Frequent ultrasounds will allow the St. Louis Fetal Care Institute team to see the mass, and learn more about how it is impacting the baby.
+- Frequent ultrasounds will allow the SSM Health St. Louis Fetal Care Institute team to see the mass, and learn more about how it is impacting the baby.

 - A fetal echocardiogram (ultrasound of the heart performed by a pediatric cardiologist) will rule out structural heart defects and assess heart function.